bill-lu/ethernaut-challenges/01_Fallback/README.md

   After review the contract, going to try the following:
   * Make a note of the contract address.
   * call the contribute function so contributions[msg.sender] > 0.
-  * Uses MetaMask to send 0.01 ether to the contract (this will invoke the receive method and becoming the owner)
+  * call the send method to send tiny amout of ether (this will invoke the receive method and becoming the owner)
   * call the withdraw method.